siangernlow/tp/docs/UserGuide.md

     2. Total number of people infected/quarantined
     3. Percentage of people infected/quarantined
 * The above provides a brief summary of the pandemic and is subject to extension.

-### Generating all people in contact with an infected person: `generatePeople`

-Shows a list of people who where in contact with an infected person in the past 2 weeks.

-Format: `generatePeople INDEX`

-* People listed were in contact with the infected person of the index given.
-* The result given is a filtered list of people who visited the same locations as that the infected person in the past 2 weeks.
-* This function can be used to identify people who need to be quarantined or issued Stay Home Notices.

 ### Clearing all entries : `clear`